A Star Is Born (2018 film): Plot

 During Ally's performance on Saturday Night Live, Bobby reconciles with Jack.
-Later, Ally and a drunken Jack fight over Ally's growing artistic success.
-Jack criticizes Ally's new image and music, as her success is outpacing his recent decline in popularity.
+Later, Ally and a drunken Jack fight over her growing artistic success.
+Jack criticizes Ally's new image and music, as her career rises while his declines.
 At the Grammy Awards, where Ally is nominated in three categories, a visibly intoxicated Jack performs a tribute to Roy Orbison.
 Later in the evening, she wins Best New Artist.
-As Ally is giving her acceptance speech, a still-inebriated Jack staggers up to her, where he publicly wets himself and passes out.
+As Ally is giving her acceptance speech, a still-inebriated Jack staggers up to her, publicly wets himself, and passes out.
 Ally's father, Lorenzo, berates a semi-conscious Jack while Ally attempts to help Jack sober up.

 Jack joins a rehabilitation program shortly thereafter.
-He discloses to his counselor that he tried to commit suicide at age 12 and reveals his progressively worsening tinnitus.
+He discloses to his counselor that he attempted suicide at age 12 and reveals his progressively worsening tinnitus.
 Jack tearfully apologizes to Ally for his behavior.
-While returning home, Jack admits to Bobby that it was he whom he idolized and not their father.
-Ally asks Rez to bring Jack on her European tour, but Rez refuses, prompting Ally to cancel the remainder of the tour to care for Jack.
+While returning home, Jack admits to Bobby that it was him, not their father, whom he idolized.
+Ally asks Rez to allow Jack to accompany her on her European tour, but Rez refuses, prompting Ally to cancel the remainder of the tour to care for Jack.

-Rez confronts Jack and accuses him of nearly ruining Ally's career, stating that Jack will certainly relapse again, and that it is "embarrassing" she is married to him.
-That evening, Ally lies to Jack and tells him that her record label has canceled her tour so she can focus on her second album.
+Rez confronts Jack and accuses him of nearly ruining Ally's career, predicting that Jack will eventually relapse and telling him that it is "embarrassing" she is married to him.
+That evening, Ally lies to Jack and tells him that her record label canceled her tour so she can focus on her second album.
 Jack promises he will come to her concert that night, but after Ally leaves, he hangs himself in their garage.

-Grief-stricken and inconsolable after Jack's suicide, Ally is visited by Bobby, who tells her that the suicide was Jack's own choice.
+Grief-stricken after Jack's suicide, Ally is visited by Bobby, who assures her that she is not to blame for his death.
 The closing scenes reveal a flashback of Jack working on a song about his love for Ally, which he never finished writing.
-Ally performs this song as a tribute to Jack, introducing herself for the first time as Ally Maine.
+Ally performs it as a tribute to Jack, introducing herself for the first time as Ally Maine.